ReDim Statement (Visual Basic)

 Properties.
 You can use ReDim on a property that holds an array of values.

 Array Replacement.
 ReDim releases the existing array and creates a new array with the same rank.
 The new array replaces the released array in the array variable.

 Initialization without Preserve.
-If you do not specify Preserve, ReDim initializes the elements of the new array to the default value for their data type.
+If you do not specify Preserve, ReDim initializes the elements of the new array by using the default value for their data type.

 Initialization with Preserve.
-If you specify the Preserve modifier, Visual Basic copies the elements from the existing array to the new array.
+If you specify Preserve, Visual Basic copies the elements from the existing array to the new array.